 To rerun multiple DAGs, click Browse > DAG Runs, select the DAGs to rerun, and in the Actions list select Clear the state.

-You can use the built-in catchup DAG argument to process data starting a year ago.
+You can use the built-in catchup DAG argument to process data for logical dates between the set

 When the catchup parameter for a DAG is set to

 True, at the time the DAG is turned on in Airflow, the scheduler starts a DAG run for every data interval that has not been run between the DAG's

 start_date and the current data interval.
 For example, if your DAG is scheduled to run daily and has a

 start_date of 1/1/2023, and you deploy that DAG and turn it on 2/1/2023, Airflow will schedule and start all of the daily DAG runs for January.
 Catchup is also triggered when you turn a DAG off for a period and then turn it on again.